TakanoTaiga/TaigasPortfolio/README.md

 code : This project is private.

-This project is to steer by iOS App using only image recognition results.I am in charge of overall programming.
+This project is to steer by iOS App using only image recognition results.
+I am in charge of overall programming.

 [more info(Github)](https://github.com/TakanoTaiga/TaigasPortfolio/blob/main/2021NHKRobokon.md)